-I am Manning Wu and I am a junior from Shenzhen, China.
+I am Manning Wu and I am a senior from Shenzhen, China.
 I currently live at Flaherty Hall and I am double majoring in Finance and ACMS.

 During the summer before college, I participated in the Rome Global Gateway Seminar, where I went on site visits, attended lectures and seminar discussions on 17th-century English aristocrats in Rome, and studied the influence of the Grand Tour.
 I also participated in the Outward Bound Program in MN, enjoying the incredibly peaceful scenery and built a genuine little community within our group.